How to Use CBD Oil to Treat Complex PTSD

 You might still be wondering what CBD can do specifically for complex PTSD.
 Let’s take a look.

-As we’ve mentioned, endo cannabinoids like CBD function a lot like endorphins.
+As we’ve mentioned, endocannabinoids like CBD function a lot like endorphins.
 That means they have an important role as a mood regulator.
 They can help to boost or bolster up a person’s mood so that they feel more uplifted or at least more capable of handling what life throws at them.

 You can think of PTSD like a brain misfire.
 The brain brings up memories and gives them disproportionate power, forcing sufferers to relive the emotions of painful moments.
 It’s a spike in brain activity, and like all such spikes, it disturbs the chemical composition of your brain.

-CBD is also well known for its anti anxiety properties.
+CBD is also well known for its anti-anxiety properties.
 Sufferers of complex PTSD tend to experience massive anxiety spikes.
 Users of CBD report that it allows the brain to ‘slow down’ and better process intense situations.
 This takes the edge off panic attacks and high levels of anxiety.

-For these reasons, CBD may be able to at least help ease the dramatic sensations that come with PTSD.
+For these reasons, CBD may be able to help at least ease the dramatic sensations that come with PTSD.

 People who have trouble sleeping also report success using CBD.
 Poor sleep has a negative impact on your mood, which can make conditions like PTSD worse.
 Using CBD to help yourself get some rest can reassert control over your mood.

 Getting adequate rest ensures you are in the best frame of mind possible for confronting your day to day life and battles with PTSD.
-A lack of sleep will not only drag down your mood, it will also worsen your health overall and make you fight an uphill battle.
+A lack of sleep will not only drag down your mood, but it will also worsen your health overall and make you fight an uphill battle.